History of papal primacy: 1 Clement and Roman intervention

+Second-century succession lists

+In his five-volume work "Memoirs " (Hypomnemata), composed between c.
+170–180 AD, the chronicler Hegesippus documented an episcopal list identifying Clement as the third bishop of Rome in direct succession.

 Irenaeus compiled a list of succession of the bishops of Rome, including the immediate successors of Peter and Paul: Linus, Anacleutus, Clement, Evaristus, Alexander, and Sixtus.
 The Catholic Church currently considers these the successors of Peter, whom they consider the first pope, and through whom following popes would claim authority.
 However, modern scholarship holds his views as constructed after the fact.

 The evolution of earlier tradition established both Peter and Paul as the forefathers of the bishops of Rome, from whom they received their position as chief shepherd (Peter) and supreme authority on doctrine (Paul).

 To establish her primacy among the churches of the Western half of the empire, the bishops of Rome relied on a letter written in 416 AD by Innocent I to the Bishop of Gubbio, to show how subordination to Rome had been established.
-Since Peter was the only apostle (no mention of Paul) to have worked in the West, thus the only persons to have established churches in Italy, Spain, Gaul, Sicily, Africa, and the Western islands were bishops appointed by Peter or his successors.
-This being the case then, all congregations had to abide by the regulations set in Rome.
+The argument is that Peter alone (with no mention of Paul) was the only apostle to have worked in the West, and that the churches in Italy, Spain, Gaul, Sicily, Africa, and the Western islands were founded through bishops appointed by Peter or his successors.
+On this basis, it concludes that all congregations had to abide by the regulations set in Rome.